 Chat vs. Q & A

 Only webinars have both the chat function and Q&A function.
-The Q & A is a chat but with only the hosts.
-The participants cannot see others questions and answers.
+The Q & A feature allows the participants to type their questions.
+Depending on the settings, the participants may not be able to see others questions until they have been answered.
 In a Zoom Meeting Room, only chat is available but you can set the chat to be viewed only by the hosts.

 In the Meeting RoomOpen the Chat panel.
 Click on the ellipse in the bottom of the panel.